sosiristseng/sosiristseng.github.io/docs/software/system/sysmon.md

 ## nvtop

 https://github.com/Syllo/nvtop is a GPU process monitor for AMD, Intel and NVIDIA GPUs.
+The command is `nvtop`.

 ### Install